mach3-software/MaCh3/.github/CONTRIBUTING.md

 ### Monitoring Jobs
 Some bots are tasked with weekly or long-term monitoring tasks.
 For example:
-- [Valgrind outputs](https://github.com/mach3-software/MaCh3/tree/gh-profiling) are updated on a weekly basis to track memory-related issues.
+- [Valgrind outputs](https://github.com/mach3-software/MaCh3/tree/gh-profiling) are updated on a weekly basis to track memory-related issues and visualize the CMake dependency graph.
 - [Benchmarking results](https://mach3-software.github.io/MaCh3Tutorial/) are stored and published periodically to monitor performance metrics over time.

 These outputs are primarily intended for expert developers.
 However, they **should still be regularly monitored** to identify:
 - Persistent memory leaks
 - Performance regressions
+- Issues in the CMake linking flow

 ## Doxygen
 When making comments try following Doxygen type of comments